Tunnel permissions determine who can run and manage a Cloudflare Tunnel.

-cert.pem) gives power to manage Tunnels to the admin of the account for which it is issued.
-As an admin, make sure you are intentional about the locations and machines you store this certificate on, as this certificate allows users to create and manage any number of tunnels for that account.
+cloudflared.
+Make sure you are intentional about the locations and machines you store this certificate on, as this certificate allows users to create, delete, and manage all tunnels for the account.

-cloudflared tunnel create command generates a tunnel credential.
-The tunnel credential only allows the user to run that specific tunnel, and do nothing else.
-Hence, as an admin, you can share tunnel credentials with the users that will run the tunnels.
+<TUNNEL-UUID>.json) is issued for a tunnel when you create the tunnel.
+The credentials file only allows the user to run that specific tunnel, and do nothing else.
+Hence, as an admin, you can share tunnel credentials with users who will run the tunnel.

 Refer to the table below for a comparison between the two files and the purposes for which they are intended.